shreyank23111/-Blog-Project/Readme.md

-# This is a backend project written in JavaScript (node, express) and used MongoDB
+# This is a Blogging application backend project written in JavaScript (node, express) and used MongoDB